cloudfoundry/multiapps-cli-plugin/README.md

 For example, with a 100MB MTAR the minimum value for this environment variable would be 2, and for a 400MB MTAR it would be 8.
 Finally, the minimum value cannot grow over 50, so with a 4GB MTAR, the minimum value would be 50 and not 80.
 * `MULTIAPPS_UPLOAD_CHUNKS_SEQUENTIALLY=<BOOLEAN>` - By default, MTAR chunks are uploaded in parallel for better performance.
 In case of a bad internet connection, the option to upload them sequentially will lessen network load.
 * `MULTIAPPS_DISABLE_UPLOAD_PROGRESS_BAR=<BOOLEAN>` - By default, the file upload shows a progress bar.
 In case of CI/CD systems where console text escaping isn't supported, the bar can be disabled to reduce unnecessary logs.
+* `MULTIAPPS_USER_AGENT_SUFFIX=<STRING>` - Allows customization of the User-Agent header sent with all HTTP requests.
+The value will be appended to the standard User-Agent string format: "Multiapps-CF-plugin/{version} ({operating system version}) {golang builder version} {custom_value}".
+Only alphanumeric characters, spaces, hyphens, dots, and underscores are allowed.
+Maximum length is 128 characters; longer values will be truncated.
+Dangerous characters (control characters, colons, semicolons) are automatically removed for security.
+This can be useful for tracking requests from specific environments or CI/CD systems.

 # How to contribute
 * [Did you find a bug?](CONTRIBUTING.md#did-you-find-a-bug)